Saba Capital reveals new approach for investment trusts

 Saba also hoped to address what it called “long-term structural issues” that have led to prolonged underperformance under their current leadership.

-Saba’s stated objectives are to “provide shareholders with long-overdue liquidity options alongside the opportunity for greater long-term returns”.
+Saba’s stated objectives were to “provide shareholders with long-overdue liquidity options alongside the opportunity for greater long-term returns”.
 It hoped that new directors, if appointed, would assess the trusts’ options, including offering liquidity events such as tender offers and share buybacks and refocusing the trusts’ strategies onto “purchasing discounted trusts and/or combining them with other investment trusts, where appropriate, to realize scale benefits and synergies”.

 On 13 January, Saba issued a response to what it called “misleading claims” put out by the investment trusts that it is targeting, ahead of a live webinar with its founder and chief investment officer Boaz Weinstein on 14 January.